 Residency Seminar I occurs in mid-August every year, right before the start of the fall semester.
 Doubling as orientation to graduate school at The University of Tulsa, Residency Seminar I always takes place on the campus and at various other venues in and around the Tulsa community.
 The agenda often includes a focus on teamwork, collaboration, and communication from an energy industry perspective and provides an introduction to the online/virtual learning environment.

 Residency Seminar II occurs in mid-April every year, with the location rotating around the country.
-Recent sessions have been held in Houston and Dallas.
+Recent sessions have been held in Houston, Dallas, Denver, and Tulsa.
 This rotation of venues provides an exceptional energy industry networking opportunity and a broader understanding of the role energy plays in various communities.

 Leadership development is the overall focus of Residency Seminar II, which often includes additional sessions on business strategy, entrepreneurship, deal making, negotiations and career planning.
 In addition, Residency Seminar II may involve a formal business simulation activity designed as a capstone experience.